TNNNF/Latex-flashcard-generation/README.md

 ## 1. Installation
 As it's more of a useful script I want to be able to execute quickly, I haven't created a docker container or something similar for it.
 You can just download the script and execute it (see 2. for further explanation).
+It was developed using Python 3.9.11.
 Make sure to have the requirements installed as described in the associated file.